CarolaneLFBV/carolanelfbv/README.md

 - 🏫 Simultaneously in apprenticeship
 - 🌱 Currently learning VueJS with Quasar, Pinia and Axios (at work)
 - 🌱 Currently improving Swift | SwiftUI skills independently
-- 💻 Working on redesigning RecipIT and doing the 100 days with SwiftUI (made by Paul Hudson @twostraws)